swashdev/redot-license-dialog/docs/GETTING_STARTED.md

 folders, it's time to give the `LicenseDialog` node any information it needs about your project.

+It is best practice to create an instance of the `LicenseDialog` scene (the one from the `license_dialog.tscn` file in whichever scene you want it to pop up in (say the main menu, for example), but you can also edit the `license_dialog.tscn` file directly if you wish, since you should only need one anyway.

-Open up the `license_dialog.tscn` file in the Redot Engine editor and look in the Inspector dock.
+However you choose to do it, open up the `LicenseDialog` scene in the Redot Engine editor and look in the Inspector dock.
 By default, this dock will be in the upper-right in the "Inspector" tab.
 You'll notice that it says `LicenseDialog` at the top, the default name for the root node of this scene.
 You can rename it if you wish, but for our purposes we'll assume you let it keep its default name.

 <img style = "margin: 0 auto" src = "screenshots/getting_started_02.png" title = "The Inspector dock in a Redot Engine project, showing some fields the user can modify to customize a `LicenseDialog` node." />